Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Summary and Conclusions

 \section{Summary and Conclusions}

 The study of composite structure in GPDs encompasses rich structures that are fundamental to the description of hadrons.
-In this work, we have constructed a theoretical framework for composite structure in GPDs which is derived from first principles and makes contact with semi-classical physics, but is restricted to a mean field approximation.
-The result is a set of master integrals that allow for a systematic description of the role of composite structure in terms of constituent GPDs and their Wigner distributions inside the composite parent.
-The other key result of this work is the nonvanishing contribution to the unpolarized target GPD from polarized intermediate states.
+In this work, we have generalized the impulse approximation (IA) for GPDs of composite hadrons to a Wigner representation and explicitly enforced the unbroken rotational and discrete symmetries of the nucleus.
+The result is a set of master integrals in terms of the Wigner distribution which go far beyond previous results at the level of the wave functions and severely constrain the mixing channels that contribute to composite structure.
+An immediate and novel consequence is the nonvanishing contribution of GPD $E$ from polarized intermediate states to the GPDs of an unpolarized composite hadron.
 We show that the polarized contribution manifests itself in the form of spin-orbit coupling, as in the case of TMDs \cite{Kovchegov:2015zha}, but we further identify a novel coupling $(\Delta\vec{L}\cdot\vec{S})$ arising from the coupling of spin to the angular momentum \textit{transfer}, which is not present in the case of TMDs.
 Lastly, we derived the dictionary between the boost-invariant kinematics appropriate for GPDs and the rest-frame kinematics which exhibit manifest rotational symmetry, finding nontrivial complications due to the off-forward GPD kinematics.
 The rich physics of composite structure effects in GPDs is different from but complementary to the physics of composite structure in TMDs, which suggests high potential for application to GTMDs in the future.
 The physical picture of composite structure is also not limited only to nuclei, but can also serve as a guide to understanding the role of intermediate degrees of freedom in other hadronic systems.